polarofficial/polar-ble-sdk/documentation/OfflineRecordingExplained.md

 **SDK Mode**

 The offline recording can be used in [SDK mode](SdkModeExplained.md).
 The SDK mode provides wider range of settings to be used, to know the available settings in SDK mode for offline recording the settings can be queried by the `requestFullOfflineRecordingSettings`.
-Please note that in SDK Mode, it is not possible to perform operations such as listing offline recordings (`listOfflineRecordings`), reading specific offline recording (`getOfflineRecord`), or deleting offline recordings (`removeOfflineRecord`).

 **Offline recording triggers**